imanuelcostigan/OldFinancialMarkets.jl/doc/indices.rst

     A convenient constructor of GBP LIBOR.

-    The spot lag is 2 GDs in ``GBLOFCalendar`` and is adjusted using the ``ModifiedFollowing`` convention when the ``tenor`` is no less than one month.
+    The spot lag is 2 GDs in ``GBLOCalendar`` and is adjusted using the ``ModifiedFollowing`` convention when the ``tenor`` is no less than one month.
 Conversely, the spot lag is 0 GDs and is adjusted using the ``Following`` convention when the ``tenor is less than one month.
 The end-of-month convention is observed and the ``A365`` day count convention applies.

 .. function:: IBOR(::JPY, tenor::Period, libor = true) -> IBOR{JPY}

     A convenient constructor of JPY LIBOR (``libor = true``) and TIBOR (``libor = false``).

     In either case, if the ``tenor`` is less than one month, the spot lag is 0 GDs and subject to adjustment using the ``Following`` convention, otherwise, the spot lag is 2 GDs and subject to the ``ModifiedFollowing`` convention.
 Both assume an ``A360`` day count convention.
-However, JPY LIBOR is fixed on ``GBLOFCalendar`` good days and the end-of-month convention holds, while TIBOR is fixed on ``JPTOFCalendar`` good days and the end-of-month convention does not hold.
+However, JPY LIBOR is fixed on ``GBLOCalendar`` good days and the end-of-month convention holds, while TIBOR is fixed on ``JPTOCalendar`` good days and the end-of-month convention does not hold.

     Ideally JPY LIBOR and TIBOR would be different types.
 See the EURIBOR/EUR LIBOR discussion above.